Toronto-Dominion Centre: Towers

 The height of each of Mies's two towers is proportioned to its width and depth.
 All, save for 95 Wellington Street West, are of similar construction and appearance: the frame is of structural steel, including the core (containing elevators, stairs, washrooms, and other service spaces), and floor plates are of concrete poured on steel deck.
 The lobby is a double-height space on the ground floor, articulated by large sheets of plate glass held back from the exterior column line, providing for an overhang around the perimeter of the building, behind which the travertine-clad elevator cores are the only elements to touch the ground plane.
 Above the lobby, the building envelope is curtain wall made of bronze-coloured glass in a matte-black painted steel frame, with exposed I-sections attached to the vertical mullions and structural columns; the modules of this curtain wall are 1.5 m by 2.7 m, thereby conforming to the overall site template.

-The north side of the TD Bank Tower's 54th floor houses the TD Bank corporate offices.
-The interior of this space was also designed by Mies and included his signature broad planes of rich, unadorned wood panelling, freestanding cabinets as partitions, wood slab desks, and some of his furniture pieces, such as the Barcelona chair, Barcelona ottoman, and Brno chair.
-Adjacent to the main boardroom at the northeast corner of the floor plate and the Thompson Room at the northwest corner, service areas are concealed within the wood-panelled walls behind secret panels.

 The south side of the 54th floor houses Canoe, an Oliver & Bonacini restaurant.

 The 55th floor of the TD Bank Tower is now leased office space but was originally a large public indoor observation platform.
 This promontory allowed uninterrupted views of the development of the downtown core that the TD Centre had itself helped to spark, as well as Lake Ontario to the south.
 The floor was repurposed to office space when the CN Tower was completed in 1976, offering a viewing height of 447 m.

-222 Bay Street contains in its base the former Toronto Stock Exchange building, built in 1937.
-The new edifice deviates from the strict Miesian aesthetic of all the previous towers to accommodate the Art Deco facade of the older building within its own.
-This tower is linked to the TD Bank Tower on the ground floor and by a two-level pedestrian bridge on the sixth and seventh floors.